Kubla61/Task-Management/README.md

 ## About Project
-This is simple CRUD RESTful API task and user management system.
+This is simple CRUD RESTful API task and user management system, without front-end.
+After installation user will be able to Add, View, Update, Delete Tasks and Users.
+Search tasks by status and by assignee.
-Functionalities Project offers:

-- [Real-time event broadcasting].
 ## Instalation

 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).